avinahome/NetBot/README.md

 Feel free to explore the directories and files to gain insights into the concepts of AI persistence, combinatorial creativity, and more.
 Use these as a source of inspiration or a starting point for your own creative projects.

 ## Accessing via ChatGPT
 This repository can be accessed and navigated using ChatGPT with web browsing capabilities.
 Just paste `https://github.com/avinahome/NetBot` in the prompt box and let the AI guide you through the repository.
+AI look in boot.txt for the initial prompt.

 ## License
 This project is licensed under the Unlicense license.